jliu678/Hugobox_cv/content/post/01.bulkRNAseq_allow_herv_quantification/index.md

 Now we see EM algorithm superior than fraction algorithms in quantifing multimappings since EM
 - is well suitable for estimating parameters in Gaussian Mixture Models, which is similar to the multimapping mathematical model
-- takes multimapping mathematical models accounting for the mapping bias
+- takes multimapping mathematical models of mapping probability that accounts for the mapping bias

 We implemented Salmon since it allows both EM and full bayesian EM.
 We will talk about [EM (with MLE), EM with MAP and bayesian EM](donesoon) as well as [Frequentist vs Bayesian](donesoon) in other blogs.